adwitiyashukla/LLMFeeder/README.md

 `UNSUPPORTED` means go find a citation. `CONTRADICTED` means you wrote something false.
 Collapsing those into one bucket makes the output much less useful.

-## The test set I had to write myself

-Unit tests tell you the code runs.
-They do not tell you whether the judging is any good.
-There is no small public dataset for this shaped the way I needed, so I wrote one.

-It is 68 claims across 8 source corpora, each labelled by hand with one of the four verdicts.
-The corpora are documents I wrote myself covering deliberately different ground: a quarterly earnings report, a lease agreement, a clinical trial summary, a battery research paper, framework documentation, a city transit plan, a football match report, and a Mars rover mission page.
-The variety is on purpose, because a judge tuned on financial text alone would have looked far better than it deserved.

-Two things I would want to know if I were reading this.
-The documents are synthetic, written by me, so they are cleaner than real PDFs.
-And because I wrote both the sources and the claims, the set measures what I thought to test.
-I wrote every source document first and the claims afterwards, which stops you unconsciously writing claims that are easy to get right, but it does not turn a hand-built set into a benchmark.

-The loader also reads external JSONL in the same format, so it can run against something bigger.

 ## How I checked whether it works

 ```bash